 About My Projects

-I am currently a Ph.D. candidate at The University of Washington in KurtLab in the Mechanical Engineering Department.
+I am a research scientist in the field of medical imaging, working for KurtLab at the University of Washington.
+I recently earned my Ph.D. in Mechanical Engineering from The University of Washington in 2024.
 My current research is in developing MR-compatible devices and signal processing for diagnostic purposes and determining the mechanical properties of the human brain in-vivo.
 I have my M.Eng. in Mechanical Engineering, specializing in Medical Device Engineering, from Stevens Institute of Technology and my B.S. in Biomedical Engineering from The College of New Jersey.
 My undergraduate research was in assistive devices, with my independent research project being the development and testing of a five-fingered 3-D printed gip and pinch force augmenting exoskeleton for the human hand.

 Main Project: Ultra High Field MR Elastography